github/docs/content/code-security/codeql-cli/getting-started-with-the-codeql-cli/preparing-your-code-for-codeql-analysis.md

 You may specify other options for the `codeql database init` command as normal.

-{% note %}
+> [!NOTE]

-**Note:** If the build runs on Windows, you must set either `--trace-process-level <number>` or `--trace-process-name <parent process name>` so that the option points to a parent CI process that will observe all build steps for the code being analyzed.
+> If the build runs on Windows, you must set either `--trace-process-level <number>` or `--trace-process-name <parent process name>` so that the option points to a parent CI process that will observe all build steps for the code being analyzed.

-{% endnote %}

 The `codeql database init` command will output a message: